People with type 2 diabetes often suffer from poorly-healing infected wounds on their feet.

 If a strand of DNA matches a certain capture molecule, it binds to it, while the DNA strands on all other capture molecules are removed in a rinsing cycle.

 The illumination of the fluorescence-labeled bacterial DNA reveals what capture molecules the pathogen DNA has bonded to—and thus what pathogens they are and what kinds of resistance they have.

-The rapid test is by no means restricted to infected wounds.
+The team says the rapid test is by no means restricted to infected wounds.
 It can also be used in cases of blood poisoning, or in a veterinary application to analyze mastitis—that is, inflammation of the mammary gland—in dairy cows.